close print view

 7. What regulations apply to assisted living facilities?

 Michigan law has not defined the term "assisted living".
 The Office of Children & Adult Licensing, Department of Human Services, oversees Adult Foster Care (AFC) and Home For the Aged (HFA) facilities.
 AFC and HFA rules cover congregate living facilities that provide three meals a day for residents that do not require supervised care on a 24 hours a day basis.
 Please contact them at 517-373-8580 or visit their web site at the link above.
-The Health Facility Engineering Section reviews plans, issues construction permits, and conducts opening survey inspections for HFA's.
+The Health Facilities Engineering Section reviews plans, issues construction permits, and conducts opening survey inspections for HFA's.

 Please note that independent senior living centers and facilities that do not provide board are not regulated in Michigan.